junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You okay?"
 Sam asks, hands leaving his shoulder the moment he sits up.
 "Nightmares?"

-Dean rubs his neck.
+Dean rubs his neck, figuring he must have yelled for real, judging by Sam's look.
 "Yeah," he moans, "not the best place to spend the night, you know."

 Sam examines him, urges to point out that Impala seats usually don't make a person scream angel's name in their sleep, but on second thought, he ends up biting his tongue because he knows far too well Dean wouldn't say a thing what exactly did he dream about.

 "Any news?"
 Dean walks out of the car, still rubbing his back and lumbar.
 The night is a little chilly.
 It's not entirely a lie that sleeping in the car is doing terrible things to his almost-forty-year-old spine.

-"Nothing changed," Sam answers, "I don't see a single sand move."
+"Nothing changed," Sam reassures him.
+"I don't see a single sand move."

 Dean nods, and sits back on the bench by the Heaven's gate, silently taking the watch again.